AASSCC · /ɑːsk/ · senior digital support, on retainer. Folkestone, Kent · est. 2013 · replies in hours, not days.

 What you can ask about.

-Six services, one person across all of them.
-The work is joined up on purpose: an email problem gets fixed in a way that also tidies the DNS, and a website rescue leaves the rest of the stack in better shape than it found it.
+Seven services, one person across all of them.
+The work is joined up on purpose: an email problem gets fixed in a way that also tidies the DNS, an AI training session gets built around how your team actually works, and a website rescue leaves the rest of the stack in better shape than it found it.

 01